Denver County DUI Court Guide

 What to Bring to Court

-• Court Summons: The official document that notified you of your court date and charges.
+• Court Summons: The official notice you received from the court with your hearing date and time.

-• Any Documentation: Any relevant documents pertaining to your case, such as proof of insurance, vehicle registration, or any evidence that supports your defense.
+• Any Documentation: Any documents relevant to your case, such as police reports, medical records, or proof of insurance.

-• Professional Dress Code: Dress professionally and respectfully.
-Avoid wearing casual clothing, such as t-shirts, shorts, or hats.
-Business casual attire is generally appropriate.
+• Professional Dress Code: Dress in a professional manner to show respect for the court.
+Avoid wearing casual clothing such as shorts, t-shirts, or hats.

 Local Court Procedures